 If we pour tea into a cup, then the cup heats up (cooling the tea somewhat).
 If we then put the cup on a desk then some heat will also be transferred to the desk surface, the amount depending on the thermal conductivity and specific heat capacity of both the cup and the desk material.
 So the rate at which the tea cools will be affected by the desk.
 For the worst (fastest cooling) case, put the tea in a metal beaker and stand it on a metal bench… For slow cooling tea, use china and a wooden desk.

-If temperature sensors are attached to the cup and the desk and a thermometer put into the tea, they show the cup and the desk each rising to an equilibrium and then falling as everything cools.
-Left (for longer than you think), all three end up at the same (room) temperature.
+If we were to attach temperature sensors to the cup and the desk and put a thermometer in the tea, they would show the cup and the desk to heat up, although not by the same amount, and not at the same rate.
+At some point the cup would probably indicate the same temperature as the tea.
+Left (for longer than you think), all three would end up at the same (room) temperature.

 Temperature sensors all respond differently: